garyk295/madridapiclab2/index.md

 4. Now call you constructed in the previous step from your web browser (just like you were visiting http://ibm.com).
 You will be redirected to the external authorization and authentications login page
-5. Enter username=John Doe and password=password, the click login
+5. Enter username=johndoe and password=password, the click login

         <image 2-10-2>